Jvsfarias/Jvsfarias/README.md

 ### Hi, iam João Victor and that's my profile!
-I hope you like it 👋
+Hope you like it 👋

 - 🔭 I’m currently NOT working, although iam studying a lot!
 - 🌱 I’m currently learning HMTL, CSS and JS
-- 👯 I’m looking to collaborate on ... /no company at the moment...
 - 📫 How to reach me: ... / by email!
-- ⚡ Fun fact: ... / I loove piano and sports!
+- ⚡ Facts about me: ... / I loove piano and sports!

 <div>
   <a href="mailto:jvsdf@outlook.com"> <img src = "https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"> </a>